 Dr. Paul Brand

-It was here that Dr. Paul Brand and the Swedish Red Cross thought that it was not enough to provide treatment alone, but they must be given an opportunity to earn a living and thus be active members of the society they live in.
+It was here that Dr. Paul Brand of Christian Medical College & Hospital, Mr. Olof Stroh of the Swedish Red Cross and Mr. C. Antony Samy (Former Managing Director of WORTH Trust) thought that it was not enough to provide treatment alone, but they must be given an opportunity to earn a living and thus be active members of the society they live in.

 When the rehabilitation industry started functioning in 1963, it had to take an unbeaten path.
-There was no precedent in India, or elsewhere, wherein those affected by leprosy were given training in light engineering activities and employed to do production activities.
+There was no precedent in India, or elsewhere, wherein those affected by leprosy were given livelihood training and employed productively.

 Mr. C. Antony Samy